janosgyerik/stripe-ctf3/README.md

 Test case passed.
 Your time: 9.513440 seconds.
 Benchmark time: 0.621270 seconds.
 You/Benchmark: 15.312883
 ```

-The relevant part is: `You/Benchmark: 15.312883`
+`You/Benchmark: 15.312883` is very poor.

-That's very poor.
-Try to get that rate below 0.5.
+Try to get that rate below 0.5

 level1